Overview of the Spark Connector¶

 Pushdown is not possible in all situations.
 For example, Spark UDFs cannot be pushed down to Snowflake.
 See Pushdown for the list of operations supported for pushdown.

-If you need pushdown for all operations, consider writing your code to use Snowpark instead.
+If you need pushdown for all operations, consider writing your code to use Snowpark API instead.
 Snowpark also supports pushdown of Snowflake UDFs.

 Databricks has integrated the Snowflake Connector for Spark into the Databricks Unified Analytics Platform to provide native connectivity between Spark and Snowflake.